JinmuGo/blog_obsidian/post/12th-9oormthon/12th-9oormthon.en.md

 However, in the feedback from the presentation, you raised the question of whether the features and problems we presented were **actually needed by users**.
 We thought a lot about this, but we were disappointed that we didn't create a logic that could explain it well enough.
-However, we really enjoyed the fact that our service focused on user experience and **aging** and focused on a simple user flow to solve it.
+However, we're really glad that our service focused on user experience and **aging** and that we focused on a simple user flow to solve it.

 ## Outro